The Ringer (website): Content

-Former podcasts include Keepin' it 1600, a politics podcast featuring former Obama speechwriters Jon Favreau, Dan Pfeiffer, and others.
-After leaving the Ringer, the hosts of Keepin' it 1600 created a new podcast called Pod Save America as part of their own new media company, Crooked Media.
+Former podcasts include Keepin' it 1600, a politics podcast featuring former Obama speechwriters Jon Favreau and Dan Pfeiffer.
+After leaving The Ringer, the hosts of Keepin' it 1600 created a new podcast called Pod Save America as part of their own new media company, Crooked Media.

-In 2017, The Ringer began the video podcast series Talk the Thrones, an aftershow for Game of Thrones hosted by Ringer staff writers and live-streamed on Twitter.
+In 2017, The Ringer began the video podcast series Talk the Thrones, an aftershow for Game of Thrones hosted by The Ringer staff writers and live streamed on Twitter.
 Talk the Thrones is a continuation of After the Thrones, which aired on HBO.

-The Ringer premiered Binge Mode in 2017, a podcast that has recapped every episode of Game of Thrones and every book in the Harry Potter series.
+The Ringer premiered Binge Mode in 2017, a podcast that recapped Game of Thrones and the Harry Potter series.

-As of April 30, 2018, The Ringer's world-wide Alexa ranking is 2,077 with over 15 million views per month.
-Of those, 6,150,000 are unique visitors.

-Podcasts

-The list of podcasts offered as of August 2021.
-The Ringer podcast network features a slate of more than 30 podcasts.
-Since being acquired by Spotify in February 2020, The Ringer has continued to publish its podcasts across platforms while promoting additional shows that are exclusive to Spotify.
+2020 marked the debut of the Higher Learning podcast with Van Lathan and Rachel Lindsay.
+In the podcast, the two cohosts delve into topics including Black culture, politics, sports, and current events.
+The podcast has been nominated for the Outstanding Society and Culture Podcast award at the NAACP Image Awards for their 54th, 55th, and 56th editions.